Waiyego-Wangari/Codepath-Futureforce-Prework/README.md

 ## Video Walkthrough (GIF)

 If you recorded multiple GIFs for all the implemented features, you can add them here:

+This gif shows the basic functionality of the game with all the required features
 ![20220422_120231](https://user-images.githubusercontent.com/77775666/164703062-070f3fd4-351b-466c-9d80-442b6da0ac81.gif)

+In this gif, we can see that all the buttons show an image of an animal when pressed by the user
 ![20220422_114926](https://user-images.githubusercontent.com/77775666/164702931-586c275c-a805-4412-acd6-202c85b3d8b3.gif)

+This gif shows that the computer generates a new pattern each time the game is refreshed
 ![20220422_122854](https://user-images.githubusercontent.com/77775666/164703345-9332cdce-d18c-4865-bd18-2ddd9ce2097a.gif)

+This gif shows that the user gets 3 chances before they lose.
 ![20220422_123931](https://user-images.githubusercontent.com/77775666/164703471-91af6846-5c2d-4a79-b533-867a0588122b.gif)

 ## Reflection Questions